INTRODUCTION

 4. John wrote: “The lamb slain before the foundation of the world,” Revelation 13:8.
 That lamb was Christ, John 1:29.

 5. Isaiah wrote: “But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon Him, and with his stripes we were healed.
-All we like sheep have gone astray...He shall see the travail of his soul, and shall be satisfied... and He bare the sin of many, and made intercession for the transgressors,” Isaiah 53:5-13; 1 John 2:1-2.
+All we, like sheep, have gone astray...He shall see the travail of his soul, and shall be satisfied... and He bare the sin of many, and made intercession for the transgressors,” Isaiah 53:5-13; 1 John 2:1-2.
 Let us now consider our next point.

 II THE LEADERSHIP’S: DIVINE ASSIGNMENT

 b.
-They will attack the “faith and confidence” of the leadership, and the church.
+They will attack the “faith and confidence” of the leadership and the church.

 c.
-He asked the Thessalonians to “Pray for him, that the word of the Lord may have free course, and be glorified, even as it is with you: And that we may be delivered from unreasonable and wicked men: for all men have not faith...but the Lord is faithful; who shall stablish you, and keep you from evil,” 2 Thessalonians 3:1-3.
+He asked the Thessalonians to “Pray for him, that the word of the Lord may have free course, and be glorified, even as it is with you: And that we may be delivered from unreasonable and wicked men: for all men have not faith...but the Lord is faithful; who shall establish you, and keep you from evil,” 2 Thessalonians 3:1-3.

-3. Next, he warned Timothy of such a departure: “The Spirit speaketh expressly that some shall depart from the faith,” 1Timothy 4:1-5; 2 Thessalonians 2:3.
-This will occur in the latter times; in the not so distant future.
+3. Next, he warned Timothy of such a departure: “The Spirit speaketh expressly that some shall depart from the faith,” 1 Timothy 4:1-5; 2 Thessalonians 2:3.
+This will occur in the latter times in the not-so-distant future.
 He doesn’t suggest how far away this departure lurks; he merely states it will come.
 Paul affirms: “Some shall depart from the faith.”
-There shall be a, “great apostasy.”
-Paul in this Letter notes some signs or teachings of this great apostasy.
+There shall be a “great apostasy.”
+Paul notes some signs or teachings of this great apostasy in this Letter.
 Notice:

 NOTE: Illustrate: Tares among the wheat, Matthew 13:24-30; Matthew 13:37-43; Matthew 13:49-50.